Uranius Tholus

 Uranius Tholus is a volcano on Mars located in the Tharsis quadrangle at 26.52° north latitude and 262.43° east longitude.
 It is 61.4 km across with an elevation of 4290 m and was named after a classical albedo feature name.

 Uranius Tholus is part of the Uranius group of volcanoes and lies north of the larger Ceraunius Tholus.

-Volcanoes

-Tharsis is a land of great volcanoes.
-Olympus Mons is the tallest known volcano.
-"Mons" is a term used for a large raised feature.
-"Tholus" is about the same, but smaller.